Best Handheld VHF Marine Radio Reviews and Buying Guide for 2018

 - What types of batteries is it compatible with?

 Our Picks of the Best Handheld VHF Marine Radios

 Cobra MRHH125 VHF Radio – Best For Ease Of Use

 Our first pick here is a radio that has been designed purposely for coastal cruising.
-This is the most basic model from Cobra but it offers almost all the most important features that you’d want to see in a marine radio.
+This is the most basic model from Cobra, but it offers almost all the most important features that you’d want to see in a marine radio.

 The first feature that you’ll certainly like is that it is designed to keep monitoring Channel 16 at all times.
 Although not unique to this model alone, this is a great feature that ensures that you never miss out on any important announcement or warning while in the sea.

 Another great feature is that this radio has a dedicated key for channels 16 and 9.
-These are the 2 major channels used for hailing, mayday calls, safety, and emergency.
+These are the two major channels used for hailing, mayday calls, safety, and emergency.
 The latter is used mainly in Northern New Jersey, New England, Florida, and South Carolina.

 Importantly, we appreciate this radio’s huge backlit display and large numbers.
-This is a great benefit not only to elderly folks who have issues reading small numbers, but it might also come in handy in a tight situation where every second counts.
+This is a great benefit not only to elderly folks who have issues reading small numbers, but it might also come in handy in a tight situation where every second count.

 The Cobra MRHH125 is JIS4 ‘waterproof’.
 Simply put, it is only splash resistant and should, therefore, never be submerged in water.

 About signal coverage, this radio offers 1-3 power output.
-This isn’t the best in class but it’s just enough for a few miles.
+This isn’t the best in class, but it’s just enough for a few miles.
 Again, this explains its low price.